-Are you planning to throw an awesome party and get as many attendees as possible?
+Are you planning to throw a great party and you want as many people as possible to come?
 Do you need to promote your special music event, drama show or business conference?
-Maybe you’re considering creating only a Facebook event, but don’t stop there!
-Go big – just as your special event deserves.
+Maybe you’re considering creating Facebook event, but don’t stop there!
+Go big and create event website – just as your special event deserves.

 Build a dedicated website for your special occasion in order to promote the event in style.
 In this article, we will show you why – and how.